Chia-Network/drplotter/README.md

 > [!NOTE]
 > If you have not yet connected a drsolver with your same DRPLOTTER_CLIENT_TOKEN, you will see a warning or error message in your harvester logs.
 Once your drsolver starts running, the harvester will then connect to the server and start sending plots to your solvers.

-- **`eco3x` compression**: Ideal for users seeking a straightforward, energy-efficient approach.
-This produces `drplots` that require less energy for proof solving, maintaining effectiveness even for more demanding future plot filter levels.
-- **`pro4x` compression**: Suited for advanced users focusing on optimizing ROI.
-Consider this mode for setups with lower energy costs or high-efficiency operations, balancing operational and hardware costs.

-## FAQ:

-Can I join or change pools?
-Yes.
-You farm and choose to self pool or join any pool you want, as intended by Chia's original design and contributing to raising the Nakomoto consensus, a leading strength indicator of the Chia Blockchain.

-Do I need an SSD?
-While you can use an SSD as an intermediary drive, under most circumstances it will not improve any performance.
-As long as your HDD or method of transfer to the final destination HDD can support write speeds of 70MB/s you should notice no write delays.

-What's the ideal setup?
-Ideal setups range from scaling up using self-contained PC builds for both plotting and solving, to using a centralized harvester and distributing your GPUs across other machines.
-For users starting out, I would recommend a single PC build for plotting, solving, and harvesting.

-PC Build: gaming motherboard with PCIE 4.0 x 16 and 128GB DDR 4 RAM, the lowest energy cpu you can find, nvidia 3090, 750W power supply, large PC case to house 14 HDD's, of 18TB each.

-Do I need to setup my plot difficulty in my pool to a certain threshold?
-No. In fact, it is recommended to set your pool difficulty to 1 or the lowest setting you can, so you can monitor your plots more effectively.

-Can I use my gpu when it's not solving 100% of the time?
-Currently, your gpu will be dedicated to solving plots and will consume a significant amount of RAM.
-You could still use your computer for normal browsing or non-GPU intensive tasks that don't require much memory.
-In the future, it's possible DrPlotter could offer revenue opportunities for unused GPU cycles.